 Preparing Now for Future Changes to Mobility

 No matter how much you may fight it, aging is a part of life.
 Eventually, we pass our prime, and our strength and mobility will begin to decline.
-Despite the knowledge that changes to mobility are likely in the future, many people don’t prepare for these changes ahead of time.
-Instead, they wait until their reduced mobility leads to an accident or injury to acknowledge that changes need to be made in their homes to accommodate their reduced mobility.
+Despite knowing that changes to mobility are likely in the future, many people don’t prepare their living spaces in advance.
+Instead, they wait until reduced mobility leads to an accident or injury before realizing that modifications are necessary.

 But wouldn’t you rather prepare ahead of time instead of allowing yourself to be injured?
 Here are some changes you can make now that will keep your home accessible to you as your mobility decreases.